NGEET/fates-docs/docs/source/fates_tech_note.rst

 .. figure:: images/Damage_1.png

 Recovery from crown damage is set via the ``damage_recovery_scalar`` parameter.
-A value of one means that during daily allocation of NPP, no recovery occurs and damaged cohorts will allocate all available carbon to growth along their altered allometric trajectories.
-A value of 1 means that cohorts will use all available carbon to regrow damaged tissues, at the expense of dbh growth.
+A value of zero means that during daily allocation of NPP, no recovery occurs and damaged cohorts will allocate all available carbon to growth along their altered allometric trajectories.
+A value of one means that cohorts will use all available carbon to regrow damaged tissues, at the expense of dbh growth.
 The maximum number of individuals of a cohort that can recover in each timestep (:math:`nmax`) is a function of the available allocatable carbon to grow with (:math:`C_b`) and the change in carbon between the damage class :math:`i` and :math:`i-1` (:math:`C_r`):